Ryoaki374/Burillounian-zone/README.md

 ### 2. How to play?
 In this simulator, for three face-centered cubic lattices, it displays the perpendicular bisecting planes in reciprocal space.
 Through the visualization of six perpendicular bisecting planes, you can confirm the actual creation of a rhombus, which is one face of the dodecahedron.

-please access to below link:
+please access to below link:<br>
 https://ryoaki374.github.io/Burillounian-zone/

+This simulator is rendered using three.js and HTML5 canvas.